BlckHawker/Productivity-App/PROJECT PLAN.md

 - [ ]  Users can create up to 100 unique labels.
 - [ ]  Labels have a name and color.
+- [ ]  A task can only have a max of 10 labels
 - [ ]  Deleting a label removes it from all tasks and saved views.
 - [ ]  If a label is attempted to be deleted that is used in any saved view, a warning must show listing affected views and require confirmation.
 	- [ ] `The label {label name} is used in the following saved view(s):